How to deal with a friend who doesn't text back

 Send in your friendship question

-Want to get your question answered in a future edition of Friendly Advice?
+Want to get your question answered in a future newsletter or blog post?
 Send it in below.
 All questions will be shared anonymously unless you tell me that want your name shown.
 Remember to be kind and respectful.
 Sending in a question using the form below will add you to my weekly friendship newsletter.
 Anyone who abuses this form will be blocked.